joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Copy the Thumbprint _(if you do this manually, make sure it is the Thumbprint of the certificate, not the Trusted Root CA certificate)_, we will need that later.

-Run the following to add the certificate to the 'Trusted Root Authorities' of the server
+Run the following to add the certificate to the 'Trusted Root Authorities' of the server.

+#### Setup a Group Managed Service Account

+This is the account we will use to run WebJEA under, it can be a normal Active Directory user account.

 #### Setup WebJEA